Percolation on triangulations: a bijective path to Liouville quantum gravity: The mating-of-trees correspondence

-Similarly, \emph{whole-plane branching $\SLE_6$} is defined as the local limit around $0$ of the branching $\SLE_6$ on $R \D$ rooted at $R$, and the \emph{whole-plane space-filling $\SLE_6$} is defined as the local limit around $0$ of the chordal space-filling $\SLE_6$ on $R\D$ from $R$ to $-R$.
-(See Figure~\ref{fig:pastwedge} for an illustration of branching and space-filling $\SLE_6$ near 0.)
 Given an instance of the whole-plane branching $\SLE_6$, one can define a total ordering $\prec $ on $\Q^2$ similarly as above (in the case $D\subsetneq \C$) with $\infty$ playing the role of the target point $y$.
 This ordering almost surely defines a curve which has the law of the whole-plane space-filling $\SLE_6$.
 Therefore, both in the disk case and in the whole-plane case, the space-filling $\SLE_6$ is a function of the branching $\SLE_6$.
 As will be explained in Remark~\ref{rmk:branch}, in this coupling of space-filling $\SLE_6$ and branching $\SLE_6$, the former also determines the latter almost surely via an explicit function.
 Therefore, they encode the same amount of information, and they can be thought of as two different ways of representing the full scaling limit of planar critical percolation.
-A third way called $\CLE_6$ will be discussed in Sections~\ref{sec:cont-cle}-~\ref{sec:disk} and a fourth way called quad crossings will be alluded in Section~\ref{sec:crossing}.
+A third way called $\CLE_6$ will be discussed in Sections~\ref{sec:cont-cle}--\ref{sec:disk}.
+A fourth way called quad crossings will be alluded in Section~\ref{sec:crossing}.